-B.C. generates most of its electricity by harnessing the power of flowing water, a clean and renewable source.
-The rest comes from forest biomass, wind, natural gas, and landfill gas.
-Geothermal energy—energy that comes from heat deep under the ground—is also being explored as another source of clean energy in B.C.
+British Columbia generates most of its electricity by harnessing the power of flowing water, a clean and renewable source.
+The rest comes from forest biomass, wind, natural gas, solar, and landfill gas.

 The Province is responsible for legislation, policies and programs to generate and transmit power that is reliable, cost effective and clean or renewable.